Christopher O'Connell: 2023: Major third round and ATP semifinal

 O'Connell started his 2023 season in Adelaide.
 At the first tournament, he lost in the first round to Miomir Kecmanović.
 At the second tournament, he fell in the final round of qualifying to compatriot John Millman.
 However, due to the withdrawal of Sebastian Korda, he earned a spot as a lucky loser into the main draw.
 He was defeated in the first round by eighth seed Tommy Paul.
 At the Australian Open, he lost in the first round to American Jenson Brooksby in four sets.

 In February, O'Connell played at the 2023 Bahrain Ministry of Interior Challenger.
 Seeded third, he lost in the second round to Jan-Lennard Struff.

 In April, in Munich, Bavaria he reached his second ATP semifinal defeating third seed and world No. 16 Alexander Zverev en route, his first top-20 win of the season.

 In July, at the 2023 Wimbledon Championships he reached the third round of Grand Slam for a second time but lost to Christopher Eubanks.
 Following reaching the second round at the US Open and winning his fifth Challenger title, the Road to Rolex Shanghai Masters, he reached the top 55 at world No. 53 in the rankings on 11 September 2023.

 2024: US Open third round

 In January, at the Australian Open he defeated Cristian Garin in five sets.

 In March, at the 2024 BNP Paribas Open he reached the second round defeating Jack Draper.

 At the 2024 Miami Open he reached the fourth round of a Masters for the first time in his career, having never been past the second round at this level, defeating qualifier Vít Kopřiva, 21st seed Francis Tiafoe and wildcard Martin Damm Jr..
 He lost to eventual champion Jannik Sinner.

-At the 2024 US Open, he reached his third Grand Slam third round with wins over 26th seed Nicolás Jarry and Mattia Bellucci.
+At the 2024 US Open, he reached his third Grand Slam third round with wins over 26th seed Nicolas Jarry and Mattia Bellucci.